 The cultures and traditional dances would not be meaningful without the Vietnamese folk songs.
 They are more than just a type of folk music – Vietnam’s folk songs are an important part of its culture, beyond storytelling through music, they simply passed down through generations to what we hear today, the Vietnamese folk songs, accompanied by traditional instruments, reflect themes of love, nature, and resilience, shaping Vietnam’s cultural identity.

-Vietnamese traditional dance is rooted by a series of performances to which, every move reveals a story, whether a famous Lion Dance or the graceful Fan Dance—reflect the nation’s rich history and farming heritage.
+The traditional folk dances, rooted by a series of performances to which, every move reveals a story, whether a famous Lion Dance or the graceful Fan Dance—reflect the nation’s rich history and farming heritage.
 These dances cultures are an integral part of Vietnam’s festivals and rituals, with each region offering its own distinct style.

-The Bài Bông dance originated during the Trần Dynasty and was performed during the peaceful and solemn holidays of the King.
+This type of dance is originated during the Trần Dynasty and was performed during the peaceful and solemn holidays of the King.
 Influenced by classical folk music, the dance symbolizes longevity through its graceful movements.

 It embodies the Vietnamese spirit, connecting with Buddhist culture and the development of Trúc Lâm Zen.
 Today, Bài Bông is commonly performed at ceremonies in wards or communal houses during worship and festivals, often with a strong ritualistic element.
 Unlike other dances, Bài Bông does not use musical instruments, relying instead on a combination of lyrics and dance.